rocha83/PDFGenerator/README_EN.md

 ## 📄 License

-MIT — free for commercial and personal use.
+GPL v2 — free for commercial and personal use.